boolean-uk/student-submission-workflow/README.md

 ## 2. Clone the fork
 One the repository has been forked, you then *clone* the repository to your local machine.
 Cloning takes a copy of the repository from GitHub and stores it on your local machine so you can start working on it.

-To clone the repository, go to the **forked* repository page in GitHub.
-This is the copy of the repository that should exist on  your account.
-You can verify you are looking at the forked copy bu checking for the message underneath the repository name:
+To clone the repository, go to the *forked* repository page in GitHub.
+This is the copy of the repository that should exist on your own GitHub account.
+You can verify you are looking at the forked copy by checking for the message underneath the repository name:

 ![View Forked](images/view-forked.png)